Sade (singer)

-Sade was born in Ibadan, Nigeria, and brought up partly in Essex, England, from the age of four.
-She studied at Saint Martin's School of Art in London and gained modest recognition as a fashion designer and part-time model, prior to joining the band Pride in the early 1980s.
+Sade was born in Ibadan, Nigeria, and was brought up in England from the age of four.
+She studied at Saint Martin's School of Art in London and gained modest recognition as a fashion designer and part-time model before joining the band Pride in the early 1980s.
 After gaining attention as a performer, she formed the band Sade, and secured a recording contract with Epic Records in 1983.
+A year later, the band released the album Diamond Life, which became one of the era's best-selling albums and the best-selling debut by a British female vocalist.

-A year later the band released the album Diamond Life, which became one of the best-selling albums of the era, and the best-selling debut by a British female vocalist.
-In July 1985, Sade was among the performers at the Live Aid charity concert at Wembley Stadium, and the following year she appeared in the film Absolute Beginners.
-Following the band's third and fourth albums, Stronger Than Pride (1988) and Love Deluxe (1992), they went on hiatus after the birth of Sade's child.
+In July 1985, Sade was among the performers at the Live Aid charity concert at Wembley Stadium and in November the band released their second album, Promise.
+The next year, she appeared in the film Absolute Beginners.
+The band released their third album (Stronger Than Pride) in 1988, and a fourth album (Love Deluxe) in 1992.
+The band went on hiatus in 1996 after the birth of Sade's child.

-After a spell of eight years without an album, the band reunited in 1999, and released Lovers Rock in 2000.
-The album departed from the jazz-inspired inflections of their previous work, featuring mellower sounds and pop compositions.
-The band then underwent another hiatus, not producing music for another ten years until the release of Soldier of Love.
-Following that album's release, the band entered a third period of extended hiatus, and have only released two songs ("Flower of the Universe" for the soundtrack of Disney's A Wrinkle in Time, and "The Big Unknown" as part of the soundtrack for Steve McQueen's film Widows) since.
+The band reunited in 1999 and the following year, released Lovers Rock, their first album in eight years.
+Lovers Rock was a departure from the band's earlier jazz-inspired sounds.
+In 2010, the band released Soldier of Love, their sixth studio album, and toured arenas worldwide.
+Since that tour ended in 2011, the band has released three songs: "Flower of the Universe" for the soundtrack of Disney's A Wrinkle in Time, "The Big Unknown", part of the soundtrack of Steve McQueen's film Widows, and "Young Lion", part of the Red Hot compilation album TRAИƧA in 2024.

 Early life

-Helen Folasade Adu was born on 16 January 1959 in Ibadan, Oyo State, Nigeria, but is a native of Ekiti State.
-Her middle name, Folasade, means "honour earns the crown".
-Her parents are Adebisi Adu, a Nigerian lecturer in economics of Yoruba background, and Anne Hayes, an English district nurse; they met in London, married in 1955, and moved to Nigeria.
-When Sade was four years old, her parents separated.
-Anne Hayes then returned to England, taking Sade and her elder brother Banji to live with their grandparents near Colchester, Essex.
-When Sade was 11 years old, she moved to Holland-on-Sea, Essex, to live with her mother.
+Helen Folasade Adu was born on 16 January 1959 in Ibadan, Oyo State, Nigeria.
+Her middle name, Folasade, means "crowned with wealth" in Yoruba.
+Her parents are Adebisi Adu, a Nigerian lecturer in economics of Yoruba background from Ikere-Ekiti, and Anne Hayes, an English district nurse; they met in London, married in 1955, and moved to Nigeria.
+Sade was four years old when her parents separated.
+Hayes returned to England with Sade and her elder brother, Banji, to live with their maternal grandparents near Colchester, Essex.
+At age 11, Sade moved to Holland-on-Sea, Essex with her mother and brother.
 After completing her education at Clacton County High School and Colchester Institute at the age of 18, she moved to London and studied fashion design at Saint Martin's School of Art.